frost-beta/fine-tune-decoder-js/README.md

 # Fine-Tune Qwen2 into a Translator with JavaScript

-This repo hosts educational scripts that fine-tune the [Qwen2](https://github.com/QwenLM/Qwen2) model into a English-Chinese translator.
+This repo hosts educational scripts that fine-tune the [Qwen2](https://github.com/QwenLM/Qwen2) model into a Chinese-English translator.

 We are choosing this task because: